Khan Academy SAT Will Never Be Enough - Here's Why

 First and foremost, the purpose of the SAT is to differentiate better students from worse students.
 The higher the score you get, the more likely you'll succeed in college and career—supposedly.
 Colleges thus use SAT scores to admit the best students they can.

-The problem is, colleges run analyses on their students and started finding that SAT score often wasn't the best predictor of success—grades and coursework were.
+The problem is, colleges ran analyses on their students and started finding that SAT score often wasn't the best predictor of success—grades and coursework were.
 Naturally, schools started thinking, "why do we even need the SAT?"
-This led to a movement to make the SAT/ACT optional.
-One of the most famous schools doing this is NYU, which allows you to substitute three AP exam scores in lieu of the SAT.
+This led to a movement to make the SAT and ACT optional.

 If this isn't problem enough…